Braidley

 Braidley is a hamlet in Coverdale in the Yorkshire Dales, England.
-It lies in the civil parish of Carlton Highdale in the Richmondshire district of North Yorkshire.
+It lies in the civil parish of Carlton Highdale in the county of North Yorkshire.
 The River Cover flows nearby, and the peak of Little Whernside is visible from the hamlet.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.